KilianKegel/toro-C-Library/README.md

 * [**toroC32LLVMWinNT.lib**](https://github.com/KilianKegel/toro-C-Library/blob/master/toroC32LLVMWinNT.lib), 32bit WinNT library for the LLVM linker

 are **explicitely excluded from the GPL license**.<br>
-This is called the **Toro C Library Runtime Exception**, similiar to the [GCC Runtime Library Exception](https://www.gnu.org/licenses/gcc-exception-3.1-faq.html).<br>
+This is called the **toro C Library Runtime Exception**, similiar to the [GCC Runtime Library Exception](https://www.gnu.org/licenses/gcc-exception-3.1-faq.html).<br>

-It is not allowed to sell Toro C Library as a stand alone product or to modify it's content in any way.
+It is not allowed to sell **toro C Library** as a stand alone product or to modify it's content in any way.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH